 - During the cold weather season a number of cyclonic depressions travel eastwards from the Mediterranean sea to North India.
-These depressions called western disturbances bring considerable amount of precipitation over the area.
-This precipitation though in small amount is of great significance for the winter crop of wheat.
+These depressions called western disturbances bring considerable amounts of precipitation over the area.
+This precipitation though in small amounts is of great significance for the winter crop of wheat.

 The Hot Dry Weather or summer season ( March to May)

 - The north Indian region experiences a well-defined hot weather season between cool and mainly dry winter and the west monsoon season.
-With the northward March of the sun towards the tropic of cancer after vernal equinox, the temperature beings to rise continuously and rapidly.
+With the northward March of the sun towards the tropic of cancer after the vernal equinox, the temperature begins to rise continuously and rapidly.

 - In May, the scene of highest temperature shifts to Rajasthan where temperature as high as 500C may be recorded.

 - The maximum summer temperatures are comparatively lower in the southern parts of the country due to moderating effect of the sea.